zcyphygeodesy/Vening_Meinesznumintegral/README.md

     1.4.1 Format convention for geodetic data file 7.9.2 Vening-Meinesz integral formulas outside geoid
-    7.1(4) Low-dgree Legendre function and its first and second derivative algorithms DOS executable test file and all input and output data.
+    7.1(4) Low-dgree Legendre function and its first and second derivative algorithms The zip compression package includes the test project in visual studio 2017 - intel fortran integrated environment, DOS executable test file and all input and output data.